tsimeonov/Computer-Science/Computer Science/CM1040 Web Development/Course Outline/Topic 1.md

 3. Body (Optional): Used primarily with the POST method to send data (like form submissions or JSON data) to the serve

+`The HTTP Response`

+The server processes the request and sends a response with three main parts:

+1. Status Line: Includes the HTTP version and a Status Code indicating the result.

+Example: HTTP/1.1 200 OK

+2. Headers: Key-value pairs providing metadata about the response.

+Examples: Content-Type: text/html, Content-Length: 1024, Set-Cookie.

+3. Body (Required): Contains the actual requested resource (e.g., the HTML file, an image, or JSON data).

 </details>